wp-plugins/gabfire-media-module/readme.txt

 == Description ==

 Videos and pictures don't have to be difficult.
-With Gabfire Media Module, you can extend the functionality of WordPress Featured Image to support locally hosted HTML5 or Youtube, Vimeo, Dailymotion Videos and to Default Post Thumbnails.
+With Gabfire Media Module, you can extend the functionality of WordPress Featured Image to support locally hosted HTML5 or Youtube, Vimeo, Dailymotion Videos.
+And ofcourse, you can also set a default image to show if there is no video/featured image.

-Plugin will first check if videos are enabled.
-If yes, it will try to get video URL for a locally hosted MP4/OGV or WEBM file and display the video with a nice HTML5 player.
-You can optionally add a subtitle to your video as well.
+Plugin will first check whether the videos are enabled or not.
+If yes, it will try to get the URL for a locally hosted MP4/OGV or WEBM file and play it with a nice HTML5 player.
+You can optionally add a subtitle (SRT or WebVTT) to your video as well.

-If there are no video and thumbnails are enabled, the featured of post will be returned.
+The Featured Image of post will show if there is not any video available.

 If post has no featured image and default image is enabled, a default category image or site logo - basically whatever you wanted to show- will be displayed.